mihaelaaleks/playlist_curator/README.md

 `source env/bin/activate`

-Install the required packages to run the project from the provided `requirements.txt` file:
+Install the required packages to run the project from the provided `pyproject.toml` file:

-`python3 -m pip install -r requirements.txt`
+`python3 -m pip install -e .[dev]`

 For troubleshooting visit the official Python docs on how to set up a [virtual environment](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/)